 The Cunningham's Skink feeds on a variety of invertebrates such as insects, snails and slugs as well as vegetation such as fruit and leaves.

 Forests and woodlands with rock outcrops.
-The species occurs within forests and open woodland which feature rock outcrops.
+The species occurs within forests and open woodland which features rock outcrops.

-Female Cunningham’s skinks produce between 4 and 6 live young in late summer.
-These will usually hang around the parents for several years forming quite close family groups.
+Females produce between 4 - 6 live young in late summer.
+They will usually hang around the parents for several years forming quite close family groups.